iotool/arduino/atmega328p/arduino_oop/readme.md

 In conformity with the OSI model I designed a straightforward firmware layer model.
 One of the goal is to separate the business logic from the realtime interaction and the hardware dependent drivers for different shield / pinouts.

+UnoArduSim compatible source code without without double-colon to execute method of the base class.